unik-name/help-unikname/docs/integration/connect/apps/wordpress/README.md

 [WooCommerce](https://woocommerce.com/) is an open-source e-commerce plugin for WordPress.
 It is designed for small to large-sized online merchants using WordPress.

+**Table of Content**

 [[TOC]]

 ## Examples of integration with Unikname Connect

 Many WordPress and WooCommerce websites are running with Unikname Connect, such as [La Bande Du Coin](https://www.demo.labandeducoin.fr/), [Cryptomaniac](https://www.cryptomaniac.fr)...

 Look at them to see how they are using Unikname Connect to increase their business!

-!!!include(.vuepress/md-templates/unc-registering-process-start.partial.md)!!!

 ## Features of the plugin

-- Add `Connect with your private @unikname` button in WordPress screens
+- Add `Connect with your private @unikname` button in WordPress screens: login, register, comment
-- Add `Connect with your private @unikname` button in WooCommerce screens
+- Add `Connect with your private @unikname` button in WooCommerce screens: login, register, checkout

 This plugin can also be used without the WooCommerce extension.

+!!!include(.vuepress/md-templates/unc-registering-process-start.partial.md)!!!

 ## Installation of the plugin